A shadowing problem in the detection of overlapping communities: lifting the resolution limit through a cascading procedure: Results and discussions

 First and foremost, our results show that cascading detection \emph{always} improves the thoroughness of the community structure detection.
-Indeed, Fig.~\ref{Fig:Cascading_Detection} shows that while a traditional use of the algorithms yields partitions with high fractions of unassigned links, the cascading approach leads to community structures where this fraction is significantly reduced.
-More precisely, the percentage of remaining assignable\footnotemark\ links drops from 54.1\% to 26.3\% on average in the case of CPA, and from 41.0\% to 5.3\% in the case of LCA.
+Fig \ref{Fig5} shows that while a traditional use of the algorithms yields partitions with high fractions of unassigned links, the cascading approach leads to community structures where this fraction is significantly reduced.
+More precisely, the percentage of remaining assignable links drops from 54.1\% to 26.3\% on average in the case of CPA, from 57.8\% to 27.7\% in the case of GCE, and from 41.0\% to 5.3\% in the case of LCA.
 Note how cascading detection is more efficient when applied to the LCA.
-This is due to the fact that the effective network gets increasingly sparser with each iteration, and that link clustering works equally well on sparse and dense networks, whereas clique percolation requires a high level of clustering to yield any results.
+This is due to the fact that the effective network gets increasingly sparse with each iteration, and that link clustering works equally well on sparse and dense networks, whereas clique based methods requires a high level of clustering to yield any results.
+We partially account for this phenomenon by differentiating between \emph{assignable} and \emph{non-assignable links}.
+Links that are not part of any triangles cannot be assigned to a community by the CPA since they can never be part of a $k$-clique $(k\geq3)$.
+Similarly, links that are not part of a \emph{component} that contains at least one $k$-clique $(k\geq3)$ can never be assigned by GCE, because the component contains no potential seed.